bmarkov/create-jqwidgets-angular-app/README.md

 The page will reload if you make edits.

 ### `npm run build`
-Builds the app in production mode and stores it in the `dist/` directory.
+Builds the app and stores it in the `dist/` directory.

-### Adding other jQWidgets

-This project will show you the `Angular jQWidgets Grid`.
-But of course you will want to use some other widgets too. <br />
-For that you need to add their core files first.
-This is done in the `.angular-cli.json` file. <br />
-Inside you will find a `scripts` property in which you must add the needed `jqx` core files.

 ## Why Use This?